gastonstat/relic-math13/calendar.md

 ## Statistical Inference

-From 04/10 to 05/17 The goal is to cover the following topics:
+From 04/10 to 05/17 the goal is to cover the following topics:

+- Normal Distribution (OLI mod 17)
-- Introduction to Inference (OLI mod 18)
+- Introduction to Inference (OLI mods 18/19)
+    + Population vs Sample
+    + Parameters and Statistics
+    + Sampling Distributions
+    + Standard Error
+    + Central Limit Theorem
 - Distribution of Sample Means (OLI mod 27)
 - Distribution of Sample Proportions (OLI mod 18)
 - Introduction to Statistical Inference (OLI mod 20)